dratini0/badge-website/docs/TiLDA_MK3/API/ugfx.md

 This large memory as part of the screen means it can be driven by a microcontroller which may have a considerably smaller memory.
-The microcontroller therefore only needs to update the memory when it whats the content to change.
+The microcontroller therefore only needs to update the memory when it wants the content to change.

 Consider the scenario where the microcontroller wants to set the screen